 However, in children, surgery is much more effective.
 Enlarged tonsils, or adenoids, are the usual culprit behind snoring or sleep apnea in children.
 Removing children’s tonsils to treat breathing issues is endorsed by the American Academy of Pediatrics.

 A large majority of sleep apnea sufferers are also overweight or obese.
 The extra tissue in the back of the throat can block the flow of air and restrict breathing during sleep.
 Losing weight isn’t always easy – but it is worth the effort!

-Bonus: losing weight will also reduce your risk of developing many other health conditions.
+Bonus: weight loss will also reduce your risk of developing many other health conditions.